pburglin/aws101/README.md

 ```

 ```
-# upload and start the app from our EC2 instance:
+# upload and start the app from our EC2 instance (remember to replace 34.227.26.150 with your EC2 instance's IP address):
 scp -i ~/.ssh/id_rsa target/bookmart-0.0.1-SNAPSHOT.war ubuntu@34.227.26.150:~/

 ssh -i ~/.ssh/id_rsa ubuntu@34.227.26.150